 This course is only open to international students at the University of Oslo.
 Read about admission and registering here: Norwegian Courses for International Students

 Formal prerequisite knowledge

-Students must be eligible for matriculation and must have passed NORINT0110 - Norwegian for International Students, Level 1 with the grade D or better on both the oral and written exam.
+It is assumed that students have Higher education entrance qualification with the exception of Norwegian language skills, and thath they have passed NORINT0110 - Norwegian for International Students, Level 1 or the equivalent with the grade D or better on both the written and oral exam.

-Six hours per week for 14 weeks, 84 hours in total.
-This course that requires active student participation.
+This subject is taught six hours a week for 14 weeks, 84 hours in total, and active student participation is required.
 Each week, the students will be given written assignments.